Uvacoder/port-greweb/_posts/2013-07-10-q-a-promise-library.md

   .then(displayImage, displayError);
 ```

-`Q.fcall` will call the function with given parameters and ensure to wrap the result into a **Promise**.
+`Q.fcall` will call the function with the given parameters and ensure wrapping the returned value into a **Promise**.
-So my code should continue to work even if we change signatures to:
+So my code should continue working even if we change signatures to:

 * `getFlickrJson` is a `(search: String) => Array of ImageMeta`.
 * `loadImage` is a `(imageMeta: ImageMeta) => DOM Image`.